okyeron/fates/install/norns/Norns_install_instructions.md

     sudo reboot

-*N.B: These install instructions are based on the work of Tehn, Okyeron, The Technobear among others.
+*N.B: These install instructions are based on the work of Tehn, Nordseele, The Technobear among others.
 Thank you!*